All MPA students must complete an approved values elective course worth 3 or 4 credits. Please note that this course must be taken for a grade.

 MGMT 504 Ethical Leadership and Decision Making (note: this course is currently only open to Foster MBA students.
 Any concurrent MPA/MBA students are welcome to count this course as their values elective.)

 PHIL 416 / ENVIR 416 Ethics and Climate Change*

 PHIL 440 Ethics*

 SOCW 504 Social Work for Social Justice (note: this course is currently only open to MSW students.
 Any concurrent MPA/MSW students are welcome to count this course as their values elective.)

 SOCW 527 Globalization, Neoliberalism, and Social Welfare Policies and Services (note: this course is currently only open to MSW students.
 Any concurrent MPA/MSW students are welcome to count this course as their values elective.)

 *Note: These 400-level courses are approved to count as values electives and thus will count toward the MPA.
 However, students must complete at least 60 credits numbered 500 or above.

 To see which PUBPOL values electives will be offered this year, please view the MPA Course Planning Guide.

-Students may also satisfy the values elective requirement with courses not on the approved list by emailing Student Services with the course number and name as well as a copy of the syllabus and getting written approval.
+Students may also petition to satisfy the values elective requirement with courses not on the approved list by emailing Student Services with the course number and name as well as a copy of the syllabus and getting written approval.